Jan 1, 2013

 * 1/4 teaspoon ground black pepper

-* 1 (3-ounce) can French fried onions (divided use- I put 1/2 in the burger mixture and half on top)
+* 1 (3-ounce) can French fried onions (divided use- half in the burger mixture and half on top)

 * Slider buns or small rolls